hyperledger/caliper/docs/vNext/Fabric_Configuration_Legacy.md

 > Some highlights of the provided features:
 > * supporting multiple orderers
-> * automatic load balancing between peers and orderers
 > * supporting multiple channels and contracts
 > * metadata and private collection support for contracts
 > * support for TLS and mutual TLS communication
 > * dynamic registration of users with custom affiliations and attributes
 > * option to select the identity for submitting a TX/query
-> * transparent support for every version of Fabric since v1.0 (currently up to v2.0.0)
 > * detailed execution data for every TX

 ## Installing dependencies